 The school became the center of many cultural and outreach programs.
 Educators from Harvard, MIT, and Wellesley College; and renowned writers, scientists, historians, and artists from around the globe were guest lecturers.
 Sacred Heart alumnae gathered to transcribe books into Braille, to raise funds for chaplains’ kits and ambulances needed in World War I, and to make vestments for mission churches; students hosted gatherings for children in the city’s orphanages; and the Religious conducted language, sewing, and religion classes for city and immigrant families.

-By the mid-1920’s, the school outgrew its facility.
+By the mid-1920s, the school outgrew the space.
 On December 4, 1925 the Boston Academy of the Sacred Heart exchanged its four Commonwealth Avenue townhouses for the Loren D. Towle estate in Newton.
-Mr. Towle was a prominent real estate executive, philanthropist, and city activist, and his sudden death enabled the school to move to a more spacious location at the gateway to Boston.
-The renowned architectural firm of Maginnis and Walsh immediately constructed a Chapel and four-story school wing.
-The grounds of the Towle estate were designed by the legendary Frederick Law Olmstead.
+Mr. Towle was a prominent real estate executive, philanthropist, and city activist.
+The renowned architectural firm of Maginnis and Walsh constructed the Chapel and four-story school wing.
+The grounds of the Towle estate were designed by the legendary Olmstead firm.
 In 1990, the estate was placed on the National Register of Historic Places.

-In 2002, the Sweeney Husson building housing a theatre, state-of-the-art science labs, and an enlarged Middle School was completed.
-Rooted in excellence, a student body of 385 hail from more than 65 communities around Boston.
+In 2002, the Sweeney-Husson building, which houses a theatre, science labs, and a Middle School space, was completed.
+Rooted in the Sacred Heart mission, a student body of approximately 390 hails from more than 50 communities around Boston.
 Among them are Presidential Scholars, National Merit Scholars, Massachusetts State Science Fair winners, Massachusetts Drama Festival finalists, All-Scholastic athletes and artists, and strong social activists.

 One hundred percent of Newton Country Day School graduates attend four-year colleges and universities.
-The financial aid budget exceeds $1 million dollars.
+The tuition assistance budget exceeds $3 million annually.

-“Inspired by more than 210 years of Sacred Heart education throughout the world, and now 137 years here in Boston, the work of education is challenging and engaging.
+“Inspired by more than 210 years of Sacred Heart education throughout the world, the work of education is challenging and engaging.
 A fidelity to the Sacred Heart mission fuels an ambition to excel in all things intellectual and to commit to social awareness that impels to action,” states Headmistress Sister Barbara Rogers.
 “The school today is in a position of tremendous strength.
 Mission focused and driven, we are clear about our identity as a Catholic, independent, girls’ school, and we are energized for the next stage.”